-When you think of moving, you undoubtedly realize that it is a project.
-In this sense, you can think of move management services as being project management.
+When you think of moving, you undoubtedly recognize it as a big project.
+In this sense, you can think of move management services as project management.
 If you have ever moved, you also know that moving is a process, so move management services include process management.
 A move manager’s role is to streamline the moving process and provide guidance and support along the way.
 The goal is to reduce both the emotional and physical stress that can accompany a move.

-Keep in mind that not all move management companies or move managers are the same – some are more task oriented, operating more like movers, while others are relationship-oriented, organizing the move process around both the physical and emotional needs of the client.
+Furthermore, regardless of training, not all move management companies or move managers are the same – some are more task-oriented, operating more like movers, while others are relationship-oriented, organizing the move process around both the physical and emotional needs of the client.
 Exceptional move managers are excellent at balancing both the client’s personal needs and goals with the physical tasks required for a successful and hassle-free move.

-Listed below are some of the various tasks that may be associated with move management services:
+Listed below are some of the various services move management companies offer: